TheresaLui/SelfHelpContent_v2/articles/microsoft.networking_sitetositeconnectivity_tsg/ike-cookies-are-invalid-customer-message.md

 <!--issueDescription-->
 Dear customer,

 Thank you for contacting us about your VPN Gateway connectivtiy issue.
-We’ve reviewed the diagnostics we have available to us and have determined the connectivity issue is caused by the on-premise VPN device sending invalid IKE Cookies.
+We've reviewed the diagnostics we have available to us and have determined the connectivity issue is caused by the on-premise VPN device sending invalid IKE Cookies.
 IKE Cookies are a normal part of the IKE process to improve security of IKE.
 Please engage your on-premise device vendor to troubleshoot and diagnose this issue further.

 Best Regards,
 <!--/issueDescription-->